pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 If a candidate had no prior experience making such a system, yet was still able to identify all of these possibilities (before I publicized them), I would be quite impressed!

-### Production vs. Junior Developer's Code
+### Production vs. "Junior" Code

 Putting the buggy code aside, implementing these promotions using the junior developer's program and structure would get messy quickly.
 Especially if those settings could be user-configurable.

 Here, the checkout system and the pricing rules are tightly coupled.
-This means that each change to a pricing rule necessitates a change to the checkout module.
+This means that each change to a pricing rule requires a change to the checkout module.

 ```ts
 // at some point in the checkout module